devpawnshop/cognito-auth/README.md

 cognito-auth
 ============

-This project outlines the authentication, registration and authorization of an AWS Cognito user pool using simple bootstrap forms and the AWS cognito SDKs.
+This project outlines the authentication, registration and authorization of an AWS Cognito user pool using simple bootstrap forms and the AWS Cognito SDKs.

 **HTML**